Come Follow Me: D&C 93

 Yet, there is also a literal component to this scripture.
 As we learn to follow Christ, we come closer to Him.
 As wit the Brother of Jared, who was chastised for not praying, once he repented and began to turn his focus back on God, he was readied to see Christ.
 It requires us to "come unto me," to follow Christ, and be a true disciple.

-"And that I am the true light that lighteth every man that cometh into the world;
+"And that I am the true that lighteth every man that cometh into the world;

-"The Father because he gave me of his fulness, and the Son because I was in the world and made flesh my tabernacle, and dwelt among the sons of men." (vx 2-4)
+"The Father he me of his fulness, and the Son because I was in the world and made my , and dwelt among the sons of men." (vx 2-4)

 Christ is both Father and Son.
 He is the Son, because he came to do the will of his Father, atoning for our sins.
 However, he is also the Father in several ways.
 First, he is the Father of our salvation.
 Second, he represents us before the Father as an advocate, while God has given all judgment to Christ.
 As Christ resurrected, he received a fullness of the Father - becoming one with God in all things as part of the Godhead.
 The two are so united that they are indistinguishable.
 What one does, so does the other, because Christ's subsumed his will into the Father's.
 He is in the Father, and the Father in Him.